-The size of the safety light curtain determines the protective field height.
+The protective field height depends on the size of the safety light curtain.

 Protective field width

 The protective field width is the dimension of the light path between the twin sticks.
 The maximum protective field width is limited by the scanning range.